-This guide, Pinterest for Beauty Business Bloggers, Spa Owners, Makeup Artists, Esty's, Small Businesses and other Beauty Biz Blogging Babes, is designed for all levels of bloggers and pinners.
+This guide - Pinterest education for beauty business marketing, is for Beauty Business Bloggers, Spa Owners, Makeup Artists, Esty's, Small Businesses and other Beauty Biz Blogging Babes, is designed for all levels of bloggers and pinners.
 If you’re relatively new to beauty blogging or to using Pinterest for Business, I recommend reading from beginning to end.
 You can even print this page out as a PDF for later use.
 Just right click your mouse and hit print, then save as a PDF.

 However, If you’ve been pinning for awhile and simply want to take your beauty biz pinning to the next level, feel free to skip down to the section labeled Pin Like a Beauty Biz BOSS.

 While I typically don’t write content aimed at other beauty biz bloggers, I wanted to share my knowledge on the topic.
 As a Pinterest VA/Consultant, everything pinterest has recently become my main jam, and in my 2 years of experience learning and trying to figure out this new world of pinterest marketing, I’ve learned a thing or two (or three or fifty, heck even more).